LinnSilver/Project1-Farrier/README.md

 - Mouse hover over Contact makes link go red.
 Tested on every page.
 Result -Pass.
 ####
 ####
-- Clicking Home navigates to home and menu link to home is red when on home.
+- Clicking Home navigates to home, and the menu link to home is red when on home.
 Result -Pass.
-- Clicking About navigates to about and menu link to about is red when on about.
+- Clicking About navigates to about, and the menu link to about is red when on about.
 Result -Pass.
-- Clicking Prices navigates to prices and menu link to prices is red when on prices.
+- Clicking Prices navigates to prices, and the menu link to prices is red when on prices.
 Result -Pass.
-- Clicking Contact navigates to contact and menu link to contact is red when on contact.
+- Clicking Contact navigates to contact, and the menu link to contact is red when on contact.
 Result -Pass.

 #### Contact form
 - Mouse hover over input field Name, makes a sign pop up to tell that input field must be filled out.
 Result -Pass.
 - Mouse hover over input field Number, makes a sign pop up to tell that input field must be filled out.
 Result -Pass.
-- Mouse hover over input field Email, makes a sign pop up to tell that input field must be filled out.
+- Mouse hover over input field Email, makes an sign pop up to tell that input field must be filled out.
 Result -Pass.
 - Mouse hover over text area Information, makes a sign pop up to tell that input field must be filled out.
 Result -Pass.
 ####
 ####